Arveson's version of the Gauss-Bonnet-Chern formula for Hilbert modules over the polynomial rings: Drury-Arveson space in infinitely many variables

 The concept of inner sequence was introduced by Arveson \cite{Arveson curvature} to study whether Arveson's curvature invariant $K(\cal M^\perp)$ is an integer or not.
-Recall that a sequence of multipliers $\{\phi_n\}$ is of $H_d^2$ is called an inner sequence, if
+Recall that a sequence of multipliers $\{\phi_n\}$ {in $H_d^2$} is called an inner sequence, if

 The existence problem of inner sequence, raised by Arveson in \cite[Page 225]{Arveson curvature}, was solved affirmatively by Greene, Richter and Sundberg\cite{inner multipliers}.
 Combining the ideas in \cite{inner multipliers} and the asymptotic techniques, the existence of inner sequence in $H^2$ also has an affirmative answer, which poses no essential difficulties.
 For the reader's convenience, we list the process below.